eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">WURevocation_03<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-A Wallet Provider SHALL have a policy governing all aspects of WIA and KA issuance and management.
+A Wallet Provider SHALL have a policy governing all aspects of WIA and KA issuance and management, in line with clauses 6 and 7 of [ETSI TS 119 471], incorporating the amendments introduced by [CIR 2025/1569] and subject to the necessary adaptations to WIAs and KAs.
 The policy SHALL distinguish between WIAs, KAs for WSCA/WSCDs, and KAs for keystores.
 For KAs describing a WSCA/WSCD, the policy SHALL comply with at least the extended normalised certificate policy ('NCP+') requirements as specified in [ETSI EN 319 411-1], insofar applicable for the issuance of KAs rather than public key certificates.
 For KAs describing a keystore, the policy SHALL comply with at least the normalised certificate policy ('NCP') requirements as specified in [ETSI EN 319 411-1], insofar applicable for the issuance of KAs rather than public key certificates.

 </div>
 </div>